Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 Should I get tested during a specific phase of my cycle?

 Testing during both a symptomatic phase and a symptom-free phase can sometimes provide more informative comparative data.
-Discuss the optimal timing with the healthcare professional overseeing your care.
+Discuss the optimal timing with the healthcare professional overseeing your care to ensure the most useful results.

 Where can I get allergy testing in London?